Disciplinary regulations (students)

 7. Student disciplinary process

-7.1 On receipt of a report of a breach of the student code of conduct, the University Secretary/nominee will decide on whether there is potentially a case to answer through a preliminary review of the case as follows:
+7.1 On receipt of a report of a breach of the student code of conduct, the University Secretary or designate will decide on whether there is potentially a case to answer through a preliminary review of the case as follows:

-• 7.1.4 Refer the matter to the Director of Student Services in accordance with Section 7.3 below.
+- 7.1.4 Refer the matter to the Director of Student Services or designate in accordance with Section 7.3 below.

-7.2 The University Secretary may also, if considered appropriate, take precautionary action in accordance with Section 8 below.
+7.2 The University Secretary or designate may also, if considered appropriate, take precautionary action in accordance with Section 8 below.

-7.3 Where the University Secretary considers that the formal disciplinary process is not an appropriate way of dealing with the student’s behaviour, the University Secretary may refer the case to the Director of Student Services who will discuss the behaviour with the student.
-Following the discussion, the Director of Student Services may issue a formal warning.
+7.3 Where the University Secretary or designate considers that the formal disciplinary process is not an appropriate way of dealing with the student’s behaviour, the University Secretary or designate may refer the case to the Director of Student Services or designate who will discuss the behaviour with the student.
+Following the discussion, the Director of Student Services or designate may issue a formal warning.
 This warning will be recorded and taken into account in any future disciplinary action against the student.

 7.4 The action in Section 7.3 may be taken in the event of the following, which is not intended to be exhaustive: